(Updated May 27, 2026) Saga IT

 Epic

-Epic holds the largest market share in the US, serving over 300 million patient records.
+Epic holds the largest market share in the US acute-care market (~43.7% of acute-care hospital share, ~280 million patient records).
 Epic offers the most mature integration ecosystem of any EHR.

 Integration pathways:

-- Epic App Market (formerly App Orchard): The marketplace for third-party SMART on FHIR applications.
+• Epic Showroom (formerly App Orchard, then App Market): Epic’s public directory for third-party apps and integrations, with apps registered through Epic Vendor Services.
 Publishing requires a thorough review process that typically takes several months.
 See our Epic integration guide for details.

 For more on Epic integration, see our Epic EHR Integration Guide and Epic Integration Services.